JorelAli/CommandAPI/docssrc/src/setup_dev.md

 # Setting up your development environment

 To use the CommandAPI in your plugins, there are a few methods of adding it to your development environment.
-First things first, if you're using the CommandAPI plugin, you need to add the CommandAPI has a dependent in your plugin.yml:
+First things first, if you're using the CommandAPI plugin, you need to add the CommandAPI as a dependent in your `plugin.yml` or `paper-plugin.yml`:

 <div class="multi-pre">